PR Awards Categories

 C02.
 Communications Department of the Year

-Enter this category if you wish to recognize everyone who works in communications functions in your organization, regardless of function, location, seniority or position.
+Enter this category if you wish to recognize the recent achievements of everyone who works in communications functions in your organization, regardless of function, location, seniority or position.

 C03.
 Communications Team of the Year